 I am a contributing editor for Book Riot, where I co-host the literary fiction podcast, Novel Gazing, and I write their weekly horror newsletter, The Fright Stuff.
 If you want to hear my country mouse voice, you can also listen to the podcast I co-founded, in which we analyze horror movies, Everything Trying to Kill You.

-Kelvin Pierce was raised to be a hard core racist.
-His father, Dr. William Luther Pierce III, was founder and leader of the National Alliance, one of the most well-known White Supremacist organizations in the world.
-In 1978 William Pierce wrote The Turner Diaries, which has been labeled “the bible of the racist right” to this day.
+Kelvin Pierce was raised to be a hardcore racist.
+His father, Dr. William Luther Pierce III, was the founder and leader of the National Alliance, one of the most well-known White Supremacist organizations in the world.
+In 1978, William Pierce wrote The Turner Diaries, which has been labeled “the bible of the racist right” to this day.
 All the while, Pierce indoctrinated his son with tenets of White Supremacy, interspersed with physical and psychological abuse.
-By the time the author left home he was a seething morass of hate and suffering.
+By the time the author left home, he was a seething morass of hate and suffering.
 Read about his eventual recovery and transformation.